List of The Vampire Chronicles characters: Tarquin Blackwood

 At the wake of Aunt Queen, Quinn is alone as Lestat has gone to find Merrick Mayfair.
 Quinn notices Petronia there who has left Aunt Queen a cameo.
 Quinn also witnesses the ghost of Julien Mayfair who warns him against turning Mona into a vampire.
 Quinn leaves after seeing Rowan and Stirling Oliver arrive.
 Quinn is accompanied by Lestat and Merrick to the funeral where he speaks about Aunt Queen, as do many people.
 Also, Quinn, out of habit, goes up to receive communion, and Lestat and Merrick follow him.

 After the funeral, Merrick tells Quinn to go home with his family and to keep Patsy in particular at home.
 When Merrick and Lestat arrive at Blackwood Farm, Quinn is told that Goblin is in fact the ghost of his twin brother who died shortly after they were born.
 Quinn doesn't believe this until Patsy confirms it and says his name was Gawain and that it was Quinn's fault that his brother died.
 Quinn hears the same story from Jasmine and her grandmother.
 Goblin leaves a message on the computer saying he wants Lestat and Merrick gone and that he hates Quinn.
 Quinn then gives Merrick all the information he can about Goblin so she can get rid of him.
 Quinn kills Patsy and the ghost of Rebecca appears and is satisfied because he killed her and leaves.
 Quinn drinks from Lestat so he has enough strength for what is going to happen next.
 A fire is built and Quinn and Lestat watch as Merrick performs a ritual that involves the remains of Goblin/Gawain.
 The ritual ends with Merrick jumping into the fire with Goblin and even though Lestat pulls her out and tries to save her, she is dead.

 Quinn and Lestat visit Oak Haven and speak to Stirling Oliver telling him about Merrick so that the Talamasca know what happened to her.
 Stirling Oliver tells Quinn that Mona Mayfair is dying.
 Quinn and Lestat leave the Talamasca to hunt.
 They arrive back at Blackwood Farm where they find Mona waiting for Quinn, dying.
 Quinn tells her what he is and Lestat makes her into a vampire for Quinn.

 Supporting

 Santiago

 Santiago is a vampire and the leading thespian of Theatre des Vampires, introduced in Interview with the Vampire (1976).
-He is portrayed by Stephen Rea in the 1994 film adaptation and Ben Daniels in season 2 of the 2022 television series Interview with the Vampire.
+He is portrayed by Stephen Rea in the 1994 film adaptation and Ben Daniels in the second season of the 2022 television series Interview with the Vampire.

 Madeleine

 Introduced in Interview with the Vampire, Madeleine is a human dollmaker whom Louis turns into a vampire at Claudia's request.
 She and Claudia become very close, and when Claudia is condemned to death by exposure, Madeleine is destroyed with her.
-She is portrayed by Domiziana Giordano in the 1994 film adaptation and Roxane Duran in season two of the 2022 television series Interview with the Vampire.
+She is portrayed by Domiziana Giordano in the 1994 film adaptation and Roxane Duran in the second season of the 2022 television series Interview with the Vampire.